Coral Triangle at Risk: Fossil Fuel Threats & Impacts

 In addition to the macroeconomic impacts, expanding fossil fuel infrastructure has a disproportionate effect on local populations and Indigenous communities.
 In South Bali, Indonesia, the construction of an LNG terminal in the port of Benoa threatens six temples of Indigenous Intaran communities.
 An Intaran leader stated that the terminal would “infringe on sacred temple grounds.”
 Locals are worried that the terminal will negatively affect the Sanur Beach community, a highly populated area, and the surrounding environment alike through coastline erosion and damage to a mangrove forest.

 Investment in fossil fuels also has long-term economic consequences for the countries where these resources are located.
-Countries with large fossil fuel reserves are often locked in a debt trap: they borrow money to exploit the resources but end up spending a large share of the revenue servicing the debt.
+Countries with large fossil fuel reserves are often locked in a debt trap: they borrow money to exploit the resources, but end up spending a large share of the revenue servicing the debt.
 A recent report by the Overseas Development Institute showed that between 2010 and 2020, most fossil fuel exporting countries saw an increase in government debt relative to the size of their economies.
 Countries in the Coral Triangle are no strangers to this situation.

 Community-Drive Responses